Northern California Road Trip

 We headed out to an early dinner at Noyo Fish Company which wasn’t too far down the street.
 This was another great meal with picnic tables and views of the docks.
 Stopped at the grocery on the way home for some wine and picked up donuts and fruit for breakfast the next day

-On this day we followed route 1 inland to see some redwoods!
+On this day we followed Route 1 inland to see some redwoods!
 We drove first to the town of Leggett, which was a gorgeous drive.
 We made our first stop at the Chandelier Drive Through Tree which was really fun and since we were there early we had it almost all to ourselves.
+We were able to drive and walk through the tree!
 They also had a nice, inexpensive gift shop which was good for the kids.

-We had to backtrack a bit to get to lunch, but our timing was off and we weren’t hungry until after confusion hill.
+We had to backtrack a bit to get to lunch, but our timing was off and we weren’t hungry until after Confusion Hill.
 We ate at Peg House which had great burgers, fun atmosphere and a basketball hoop for my son.
+We decided not to picnic today because of this particular restaurant we wanted to visit, and it was delicious.

 Then, on to Avenue of the Giants!
 This was so fun.
 We made a few stops along the way to pull off and see some downed trees, huge trees etc. We did one hike here, which was Founders Grove.
 It was only 0.5 miles but we spent probably over an hour here.
 It was our favorite.
 Nice, flat trail and tons of trees to climb on.